 And that was the main reason why I bought this recorder to test it out.
 It also has a lot of recording options.
 You have 9 different options for “mic sensitivity.”
 That makes this recorder ideal for recording in different settings.
 I’ll share the settings I recommend for interviews, lectures, and focus groups below.

-The Sony ICD ux560 digital voice recorder with built in USB also comes with a 3.5mm mic input that also has plug-in power.
+The Sony ICD-ux560 digital voice recorder with built in USB also comes with a 3.5mm mic input that has plug-in power.
 So you can plug in lavalier(e) microphones as external microphones – very hardy if you are recording interviews in a noisy location.
+After testing a 6 clip on microphones, I have found the Giant Squid (here’s my review of this microphone) to be the best Sony ICD-ux560 external microphone for recording interviews.

 The Sony ICD ux560 beat my expectations.
 It’s a really good recorder, that’s why I recommend it.
 The jury is still out on what I think will be its major flaw – the built in battery.
 But the advantages of having a built in battery (instant power up + low profile) means that even if my battery unexpectedly dies, I’ll still go out and buy the Sony ICD ux560.
 Without any reservations.
 No wonder the Sony ICD ux560 has a very impressive 4.7 out of 5 star rating on Amazon.
 So, stop shopping around and go and buy this beauty!